Right Column

 § 4152.1.
 Use of Topical Medications

-(b) As used in this section, "topical medications" means medications applied locally to the skin or underlying tissue where such medications require a prescription or order under federal or state law.
+(a) As used in this section, "topical medications" means medications applied locally to the skin or underlying tissue where such medications require a prescription or order under federal or state law.
 The following medications are applicable to the practice of occupational therapy and may be used by an occupational therapist:

 (1) Bacteriocidal agents;